Tuesday, April 30, 2024

 He's a very colorful boy!

-Four days later Cashew would have three kids, two big bucklings and a single doeling, but when I realized she had kidded and went out to check on her, the doeling was found dead.
+Four days later, May 1, Cashew would have three kids, two big bucklings and a single doeling, but when I realized she had kidded and went out to check on her, the doeling was found dead.
 I don't know if she was stillborn, or died after birth.
 I did try to stimulate her and clear her airway and blow some air into her, but she was rather chilled, so I think quite gone when I found her.
 The two boys are robust guys doing very well.

-One day later, on Thursday, Winnie had two dainty doelings.
+One day later, on Thursday May 2, Winnie had two dainty doelings.
 That evening I had Rich set up an additional chamber to move Cashew out of the large pen and into her own separate apartment, as she was being a bully to everyone.
 Her two bucklings were rather precocious and would toddle around, sometimes approaching the two other mammas in the big pen.
 When Cashew would notice this she would charge over and attack the other mamma, who was not doing anything wrong.
 I was concerned she might trample these two tiny girls, so separate quarters it is.
 Thankfully, Rich is on the lookoug all the time for extra kennel panels, so we have many to spare for quick set up.

 Winnie's daughters are noisy little girls!